 What plans will Note Taker be available on?

-Due to the importance of documentation in therapy, Note Taker will be offered in all subscription plans as an optional add-on.
+Due to the importance of documentation in therapy, Note Taker is offered in all subscription plans as an optional add-on.
 For more information on our plans, see Which subscription plan is right for me?

 Why isn’t Note Taker included in my subscription at no cost?